 Up until the 1970s and '80s General Motors had dozens of autonomous manufacturing plants that did their own thing.
 Each plant had their own vendors and largely operated on their own schedules.
 Then in 1984, GM purchased Electronic Data Systems (EDS) in an effort to tie together cross functional operations and eliminate redundancies through more real-time data communication.
 EDS founder Ross Perot joined the GM board of directors and became GM's largest individual stockholder while retaining control of EDS as chairman.
 Two years later the GM board was having issues with Perot and paid him \$700 million to step down.
 Rumor had it that since EDS controlled all of GM's data and communications Perot knew he had his hand on the proverbial "plug" and could pull it at any time.
 It was a power play and it wasn't long before the GM board figured it out.
-The intentions were good, but the result was a temporary disaster (it was 1984...not sure if this came from George Orwell's playbook).
+The intentions were good, but the result was a temporary disaster.